Bigfoot71/smol/README.md

 ### Audio

-- Support for sound and music loading (WAV/FLAC/MP3/OGG)
+- Audio support with samples and streams (WAV/FLAC/MP3/OGG)
 - Built on [mojoAL](https://github.com/icculus/mojoAL) (OpenAL 1.1)
-- Polyphony for sounds (choose the number of 'channels' at load time)
+- Polyphony for samples (choose the number of 'channels' at load time)
-- Music decoding is asynchronous and automatically updated
+- Stream decoding is asynchronous and automatically updated
-- Volume control for sounds, music, and a master factor (all globaly applied)
+- Volume control for samples, stream, and a master factor (all globaly applied)

 ### Resources